Kevin858/Analyzing_Wikipedia_Pages/README.md

 # Data
 Articles were saved using the last component of their URLs.
 For example, a page on Wikipedia has the URL structure https://en.wikipedia.org/wiki/Yarkant_County.
 If we were saving the article with the previous URL, we'd save it to the file Yarkant_County.html.
 All the data files are in the wiki folder.
 Note that the files are raw HTML — We don't need to understand HTML for this guided project.
 We're going to treat those files like plain-text and we won't rely on any of the specific structure of those files.

+# Learn

+Locating data from text files is a very common and time-consuming operation when many files are involved.
+By using MapReduce, we can significantly reduce the time required to locate that data.

+In this guided project we've implemented a MapReduce grep algorithm that locates all matches of a given string within all files in a given folder.